rcgsheffield/sheffield_hpc/hpc/connecting.rst

 Connecting to a cluster using myApps (web browser)
 ==================================================

-For easier access to HPC resources,  IT Services runs an instance of Oracle Secure Global desktop called myApps to provide web based access to CLI terminals, text editors within interactive sessions for the Bessemer and Training HPC clusters.
+For easier access to HPC resources,  IT Services runs an instance of Oracle Secure Global desktop called myApps to provide web-based access to CLI terminals and text editors within interactive sessions for the Bessemer and Training HPC clusters.